Chasing 18:30 – An 8‑Week 5K Training Plan

 FAQ

 Q: What if I miss a workout?
-A: If you miss a day, shift the workout to the next available day, but never double‑up on hard sessions.
-Keep the overall weekly load similar.
+A: Shift it to the next free day, but don’t stack two hard sessions back to back.
+Keep weekly load roughly consistent.

-Q: Can I substitute a cross‑training activity for an easy run?
-A: Yes, as long as the intensity stays low (RPE 3‑4).
-Cycling, swimming or elliptical are good options.
+Q: Can I swap an easy run for cross-training?
+A: Yes, as long as intensity stays low (RPE 3 to 4).
+Cycling, swimming, elliptical all work.

-Q: I’m feeling unusually sore after intervals.
-A: Ensure you’re fully recovered before the next hard session.
-Add an extra rest day or swap the interval day for an easy run.
+Q: I’m unusually sore after intervals.
+A: Make sure you’re fully recovered before the next hard session.
+Add an extra rest day or replace intervals with an easy run.

-Q: How do I know if I’m ready for race day?
-A: In the final week, the race‑prep workout should feel comfortably hard but doable.
-If you can finish the 3 × 1 km repeats at goal pace with full recovery, you’re on track.
+Q: How will I know I’m ready on race day?
+A: The final week’s race-prep session tells you.
+If the 3 × 1 km repeats at goal pace feel hard but doable with full recovery between them, you’re ready.

 • Warm-up: 10 min easy jog.